alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/Updated_Nipponbare_OsPSY5.png">
 </center>

-Since this manual annotation is what I want to use in my genome search, I can update the spreadsheet with the new OsPSY5 ID.
+Since this manual annotation is what I want to use in my genome search, I can update my spreadsheet with the new OsPSY5 ID.

 <center>
 <img src="Output/Figures/Final_Annotation.png">
 </center>

+The final step is to subset out the transcripts we are interested in from the annotation file.